-To ensure sustainable performance, our Executive remuneration practice links a significant portion of equity-based compensation to mid-term and long-term company financial and extra-financial (sustainability) strategic goals.
-The LTI program is benchmarked against European biopharmaceutical company practices.
+To ensure sustainable performance, our executive remuneration practice links a significant portion of equity-based compensation to mid-term and long-term company financial and extra-financial (sustainability) strategic goals.
+The LTI program is benchmarked against global biopharmaceutical and biotechnology company practices.
 Our current program for our Executive Committee is a two-tiered incentive program which includes a stock option plan and a performance share plan.
 Eligibility for participation in the LTI Plans is at the Board's discretion.